Exabel/api/exabel/api/data/doc/entities.rst

 Search for entities
 -------------------

 Search for entities.
-We currently support search based on ISIN or both MIC and ticker.
+We currently support search based on ISIN, Bloomberg ticker (`bloomberg_ticker`), Factset Identifier (`factset_identifier`), or both MIC and ticker.
+These field names are lowercased when used in a request.

 ..  http:post:: /v1/entityTypes/{entityTypeId}/entities:search